AstarNetwork/EVM-XCM-Examples/README.md

 ## Examples

+All examples use XCM precompiles that use xToken pallet.

-### Reserve asset transfer
+### Transfer asset
-This example will transfer asset id = 1 owned by alith (EVM H160 address of Alice) from Shibuya to Shiden using reserve asset transfer.
+This example will transfer asset id = 1 owned by alith (EVM H160 address of Alice) from Shibuya to Shiden using xToken `transfer`.
+The contract can be found in `./contracts/transfer-assets/assetTransfer.sol`.
+Integrations tests are in the file `./test/transferAssets.ts`.

+### Withdraw asset
+After having transferred asset id = 1 form reserve to another parachain, we will call withdraw to transfer back the asset to reserve.
+This example will transfer asset id = 1 owned by alith from Shiden to Shibuya using xToken `transfer_multiasset`.
+The contract can be found in `./contracts/withdraw-assets/withdrawAsset.sol`.
+Integrations tests are in the file `./test/withdrawAssets.ts`.

+### Transfer Native token
+This example will transfer native Shibuya token to a wrapped Shibuya token in Shiden using xToken `transfer_multiasset`.
-The contract can be found in `./contracts/asset-transfer/assetTransfer.sol`.
-Integrations tests are in the file `./test/reserveAssetTransfer.ts`.
+The contract can be found in `./contracts/transfer-native/transferNative.sol`.
+Integrations tests are in the file `./test/transferNative.ts`.

 ## Contributing